-As originally designed, the high-voltage CRT cable plugs into a socket in the power chassis.
-If you know that
+As originally designed, the high-voltage CRT cable plugs into a socket in the high-voltage cage.
+You should be able

-the hole in the cabinet shelf, and leave the cable attached to the CRT.
+the hole in the cabinet shelf, and leave the HV cable attached to the CRT.

-out of the power chassis.
+out of the HV chassis.
 To get the TV out of the cabinet, I unsoldered the cable at this connection point

-on the bottom of the CRT, which had been covered over with duct tape.
+on the bottom of the CRT, which had been plastered over with duct tape.

-The tuner chassis is shown in the next two photos, sitting on the workshop floor on the day the set was delivered.
+The tuner/IF chassis is shown in the next two photos, sitting on the workshop floor on the day the set was delivered.

 As seen in the under-chassis photo, this tuner is not the "turret" style which became almost universal